Hands on: Hands on: Samsung Galaxy Note 10 Plus review

 The Galaxy Note 10 Plus was announced on stage at Samsung’s Unpacked 2019 event, alongside the Galaxy Note 10.
 You won’t be able to get your hands on the Note 10 Plus until August 23, but pre-orders open all around the world on August 8.

 That’s a similar price to the iPhone XS Max in the US – and Apple’s phone is considered expensive.
-If you’re in the US and looking to save money, pre-ordering the Note 10 Plus will get you $150 credit at the Samsung store – it’s currently unclear if a similar offer will be available in the UK or Australia.
+If you’re in the US and looking to save money, pre-ordering the Note 10 Plus will get you $150 credit at the Samsung store.

+In Australia, pre-ordering the new handset will get you the brand-new AKG N700 Wireless Headphones valued at AU$499 for free.
+It's currently unclear whether the UK will have similar offers or not.

 Samsung Galaxy Note 10 Plus design and display